 For a quick-ish breakfast or lunch, Burrito Amor is a must.
 At first I thought it might look a little too gentrified or trendy so I wasn’t sure how the food would be… but the joke was on my and my suspicious attitude, because this is one of the best freakin’ burritos I’ve ever had!

 I went with the pork and pineapple burrito and added avocado, and I was NOT disappointed.
-I forced myself to eat the whole thing because it was that good, but I could have been satisfied with just a half.
-Burrito Amor uses coconut flour in their tortillas and the texture is just delicious.
+Burrito Amor uses coconut flour in their tortillas and the texture is addictive.
 They also bring out four house-made sauces for you to garnish your burrito with – all of them were great, there was one that was almost like a spicy creamy.. dare I say ranch…? and it was out of this world.

 Burrito Amor also offers fresh-pressed juices made to order, fresh coconut water (amazing and very necessary hydration), and awesome coffee.
 Like some of the best iced coffee I’ve experienced in recent memory.
 It was the perfect place to fuel up before hiking the Tulum ruins.

-At the behest of our friends Katie & Tony who had recently visited Tulum, we also stopped for lunch at Casa Violeta after our day at the ruins.
-This open, bright, and breezy cafe is right on the beach and serves up probably the best margaritas and pina coladas of our whole trip, plus light and flavorful flatbread pizzas and tacos.
+At the behest of our friends Katie & Tony who had recently visited Tulum, we also stopped for lunch at Casa Violeta and it ended up being one of my favorite spots, another must-visit when we were back earlier this year.
+This open, bright, and breezy cafe is right on the beach and serves up some of the best margaritas and piña coladas in Tulum, plus light and flavorful flatbread pizzas and tacos.

 Plus, just look at this view!

 As for late night eats… as I mentioned, most bars and restaurants in Tulum shut down around 10pm, except for a couple beach clubs (and even those wrap it up around midnight for the most part) and some bars in town, which seem to operate on a schedule of being open and closed whenever they feel like it.